 Check your cat carefully for the presence of adult fleas in the coat.
 Fleas are dark brown in colour and 1-2mm in length.
 It is easier to see fleas in cats with light coloured coats.

-Get a fine-toothed flea comb and carefully comb through your cat’s fur to look for fleas or flea feces.
+Get a fine-toothed flea comb and carefully comb through your cat’s fur to look for fleas or their feces feces.

-Check areas your cat sleeps for salt and pepper like particles, which are flea eggs (white) and flea feces (brown).
+Check areas your cat sleeps for salt and pepper like particles, which are eggs (white) and feces (brown).

 This is a two-pronged approach.
 Treat your cat and the environment.